zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 At the beginning were the logs.
 Then, people started collecting, filtering, correlating, and aggregating them.
 They implemented data engineering pipelines for log data.
 Now, it is the software engineering's turn to take the best practices.
 In combination with these, the discipline of detection engineering has slowly arisen over the last decade.
 It is a relatively recent term that has found its way into taxonomy, but it caught on very fast.
 However, it is a matter of scale and [maturity](https://www.elastic.co/security-labs/elastic-releases-debmm).

-If you are running [Wazuh](https://wazuh.com/?utm_source=ambassadors&utm_medium=referral&utm_campaign=ambassadors+program) in your environment in your organization, either to protect your entity or others' as a service provider, one of the primary operational challenges you would face is the "customization tax"[^1].
+If you are running [Wazuh](https://wazuh.com/?utm_source=ambassadors&utm_medium=referral&utm_campaign=ambassadors+program) in your environment in your organisation, either to protect your entity or others' as a service provider, one of the primary operational challenges you would face is the "customisation tax"[^1].
 You need to keep your detection rules up to date, working, and not conflicting with each other.
 You need to write your suppressions properly as well.

 If you have ever written software more complex than basic scripting, the solution to the problems above may sound a lot like unit tests and regression tests to you.
 And you'd be right.
 This is where Detection as Code (DaC)[^2], a term of the detection engineering field, comes into play.
 Treat your detections as code, and make them testable.
 So that you can make use of generic CI/CD pipelines for all the capabilities.
 This will add accidental complexity as it is based on "how you solved the problem".
 The essential complexity, aka "the complex nature of the problem you are trying to solve,"[^3] is already there: detecting suspicious and malicious activity within a dumpster of logs.
 Therefore, you apply similar solutions to similar problems, borrowing from the decades-long experience of the software engineering field.